osigaud/bbrl_examples/README.md

-The my_salina_examples library contains code of RL algorithms.
+The bbrl_examples library contains code of RL algorithms built on bbrl.
 It is designed mainly for education purposes.

 ## Installation